God of War Ragnarök: Reception

 God of War Ragnarök on PS5 received "universal acclaim" from critics, according to review aggregator website Metacritic, garnering a score of 94/100.
 This ties it with both the original 2005 installment and the 2018 installment for the highest Metacritic score in the series.

 Writing for IGN, Simon Cardy said that Ragnarök provided fresh interpretations of well-known Norse mythological characters, and the actors gave them a unique take that was different from their popular MCU counterparts.
 Tamoor Hussain of GameSpot opined that out of all the many different takes on Norse mythology, Ragnaröks is "easily one of the most memorable", as it takes the mythology, deconstructs it, and rebuilds it as an epic story about families.
 Eurogamers Chris Tapsell, however, felt that because Ragnarök tried to include as much of the series history as possible, the game can feel "both bloated and crowded", but positively noted that due to its length, it meant that there was more of the game to play.
 Kyle Hilliard at Game Informer wrote that although Ragnarök did not have the same unique impact that the 2018 installment had, everything that worked well in that prior game is present.

-In terms of gameplay, Ragnarök does not make any drastic changes over the 2018 installment, but there are some new additions to the existing mechanics.
+In terms of gameplay, reviewers felt Ragnarök does not make any drastic changes over the 2018 installment, but noted some new additions to the existing mechanics.
 Hussain said that while the core gameplay is fundamentally the same, this is in Ragnaröks favor, as it made it easy to begin playing.
 Tapsell, however, was somewhat critical of the combat, stating that he would have liked a more systematic approach, and although there is synergy across the weapons' skills, there is practically no room for expression.
 Cardy was positive on the combat, saying that being able to perform a weapon attack when leaping off a ledge added another layer to battles.
 He also said the combat harkens back to the series roots, noting that the Blades of Chaos have a more similar feel to how they performed in the Greek games, but still also felt modern.
 The update to the shield was also praised, with Hussain stating that it "enhances the offensive feel of combat".
 Cardy similarly felt the shield was more of an offensive tool, and that parrying is a skill players would want to perfect.
 The variety of enemies and bosses were also praised among the reviewers.